07 October 2015

 Tuesday - December 1, 2015 - 8:00am - 9:00am

 Registration Opens at 7:30am

-At the same time, Seattle-King County’s progress in responding to HIV has been remarkable.
-92% of gay men living with HIV in our region are aware that they carry the virus.
-Of those, 76% are virally suppressed, meaning that they are engaged in treatment sufficient to bring their viral load to undetectable levels, making it nearly impossible for them to transmit the virus to others.
-Relative to 2004, the rate of new HIV diagnoses in King County is down 23%.
+At the same time, our community’s progress in responding to HIV has been remarkable.
+92% of gay men living with HIV in King County have been diagnosed.
+Of those people, 74% are virally suppressed, meaning that they are engaged in treatment sufficient to bring their viral load to undetectable levels, making it nearly impossible for them to transmit the virus to others.
+The rate of new HIV diagnoses in King County is down 23% from 10 years ago.
 These numbers are extraordinary, the best of any city in the United States and quite possibly the world.

-The services of the four agencies partnering to present this year’s breakfast, provided collaboratively over many years, have been instrumental in achieving these exceptional results.
-Clearly, when we band together we can make the strongest impact.
-That is why FOUR of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 11th Annual World AIDS Day Breakfast.
-The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Gay City Health Project, Seattle Counseling Service, Inspire Youth Project, and Center for Multicultural Health, who work together to provide crucial HIV prevention, education, support and care in the Seattle area.
+That is why five of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 12th Annual Stronger Together World AIDS Day Breakfast.
+The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Gay City Health Project, Seattle Counseling Service, and CareTeams, a program of Samaritan Center of Puget Sound, with support from Inspire Youth Project and Center for Multi-Cultural Health.

-Join us this year to honor those we’ve lost, to help those who are living with HIV/AIDS and to celebrate the power of our community in providing a global example for effective response to the HIV/AIDS epidemic.
+Join us this year to honor those we’ve lost, to help those who are living with HIV/AIDS, and to celebrate the power of our community in making a difference.
 Your support will help change lives.